- World Family Map 2015: Mapa de los cambios en la familia y consecuencias en el bienestar infantil

 - Why Marriage is in the Public Interest

-- Cohabitation: “Until Life Do Us Part” 11 months ago
+- Cohabitation: “Until Life Do Us Part” one year ago

 - No One Way: Dividing Work and Family Around the Globe 2 years ago